HarryBuadee/Devops_Learning_Linux/SadServer/Solution 1.md

-# Solution: Killing the process writing to /var/log/bad.log
+# Solution - Killing the process writing to /var/log/bad.log

 ## An active process was persistently writing to /var/log/bad.log, causing the disk to fill up.
 The goals were to: